javier-hernandezo/FaceQnet/README.md

 -- Using FaceQnet for predicting scores:

-  1) Download or clone the repository
+  1) Download or clone the repository.
   2) Dowload the FaceQnet pretrained model (.h5 file) and place it in the /src folder.
   3) Edit and run the FaceQNet_obtainscores_Keras.py script.